HIPAA Shield.

 One free tool in a larger toolkit.

-HIPAA Shield is one of 21 free resources Patient Protect publishes to close the compliance and security gap for independent healthcare practices.
-See the full catalog — risk assessments, breach intelligence, training modules, an open dataset, and more.
+HIPAA Shield is one of 15+ free resources in Patient Protect’s HIPAA Foundation, published to close the compliance and security gap for independent healthcare practices.
+See the full collection — risk assessments, breach intelligence, training modules, an open dataset, and more.

 From free tools to a running program